 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

 Tennessee law doesn't provide a statutory right to reinstate the loan before the sale, except for high-cost home loans.
 (Tenn.
-Code Ann. § 45-20-104).
+Code § 45-20-104).

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 In Tennessee, the borrower gets two years after the foreclosure to redeem the property unless the mortgage or deed of trust expressly waives the right of redemption, which these documents frequently do.
 (Tenn.
-Code Ann. §§ 66-8-101 through 66-8-103).
-Check your loan documents to find out if you waived your redemption rights when you took out the loan.
+Code §§ 66-8-101 through 66-8-103).

 If you're facing a foreclosure, filing for bankruptcy might help.
 In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.